petrambroz/speedcubing-correlations/README.md

 ```bash
 ./download-and-extract-data.sh
 ```
-- The script will overwrite the files in data if they already exist.
+- The script will overwrite files in *data* directory if they already exist.
 - If you plan to run the notebook, create and activate a Python virtual environment and install dependencies:
 ```bash
 python -m venv .venv